19 Different Types of Penguins Explained

 It is pretty easy to distinguish penguins from other birds because they have an upright body posture.
 This upright stance is evident on the ground.
 With their body angled forward, they can shuffle, hop or run.

-When they are swimming, the black on their back blends with the ocean’s darkness, concealing them from predators viewing above.
+When swimming, the black on their back blends with the ocean’s darkness, concealing them from predators viewing above.
 While their bellies blend in with the luminous surface of the sea when viewed by predators from below.

 Diet, breeding, and adaptation